-CompTIA Cloud+ expands into virtual systems administration and hybrid cloud operations with a focus on deploying solutions shaped to meet business requirements.
+CompTIA Cloud+ expands into virtual systems administration and hybrid cloud operations with a focus on deploying cloud computing solutions shaped to meet business requirements.
 It requires the ability to implement and manage the right combination of compute, network and storage resources to realize the benefits of rapid elasticity, robust self-service and measured use.

 CompTIA Linux+ adds on facility with administering the Linux operating system – the dominant OS in the data center.
 It offers a comprehensive approach to designing, deploying and managing Linux systems.
 CompTIA Linux+ covers everything from how to configure systems and navigate command lines to how to customize your environment and create simple scripts.